crapp/qaccordion/README.md

 ### Demo Application

 In the `test` folder you can find a demo application that you can build with the library.
 You must use the CMake option `BUILD_TESTER` so it gets compiled.

+Linux example

 ```shell
 cd build
 cmake -DQACCORDION_BUILD_TESTER=ON ../
 make
 ```
 Have a look at the source code of the demo application if you are searching for a more advanced example on how to use this Qt Widget.
 I have recorded a short video that shows how qAccordion works.

 ## Bugs and Feature requests